datafold/data-diff/README.md

   -w "event_timestamp < '2022-10-10'"
 ```

+That's just an example, but sure to check out the documentation for more details about [the options](https://www.datafold.com/docs/diff_core/how_to_use) you can a command that's useful to you.

+### We're here to help

-The command line can be scary, but we're here to help [on slack](https://locallyoptimistic.slack.com/archives/C03HUNGQV0S) if you have any questions as you use `data-diff` in your workflow.
+We know, that's a lot of text!
+And maybe you're new to the command line.
+We're here to help [on slack](https://locallyoptimistic.slack.com/archives/C03HUNGQV0S) if you have ANY questions as you use `data-diff` in your workflow.

 ## Reporting bugs and contributing